orbitalquark/textadept/docs/api.md

 Whether or not to ensure there is a final newline when saving text files.
   This has no effect on binary files.
-  The default value is `false` on Windows, and `true` on Linux, macOS, and BSD.
+  The default value is `false` on Windows, and `true` on Linux and macOS.

 <a id="io.quick_open_max"></a>
 #### `io.quick_open_max` (number)